Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 saturation).
 Low oxygen (hypoxia) and high carbon dioxide (hypercapnia) levels often indicate chronic bronchitis, but not always emphysema.
 A blood gas analysis that shows very low oxygen levels is useful for determining which patients would benefit from

 oxygen therapy.
-This procedure typically involves drawing blood from an artery in the wrist.
+This procedure typically involves drawing blood from an artery in the arm.

 Pulse Oximetry Test